VirxEC/Elementv5/README.md

 # RLBot v5 Element

-This project is a fork of the RLBot v4 verison of Element.
+This project is a fork of the RLBot v4 version of Element.

 It's aim is to port the bot to RLBot v5 and to use a shared PyTorch dependency so the resulting botpack exe is smaller.